Let’s begin the walkthrough of creating a new stream of passive income from start to finish.

 What Are Your Passive Income Priorities?

-There are lots of ways to set up an income stream, so let me caution you to be careful what you optimize for.
+There are lots of ways to set up new income streams, so let me caution you to be careful what you optimize for.
 It’s easy to create unnecessary headaches if you confuse your priorities.

 Many people try to maximize income or profits, but this often involves sacrificing other things in exchange for more money, such as your ability to communicate as a real human being.
-For instance, you may need to be a lot pushier and more aggressive with your selling process if you want to squeeze more money out of people who are on the fence about buying.
+For instance, you may need to be a lot pushier and more aggressive with your selling if you want to squeeze more money out of people who are on the fence about buying.
 For many entrepreneurs this is de-motivating and makes the business painful to run.

-Your priorities may be different than mine, so it makes sense to adapt your passive income stream to suit your own desires.
+Your priorities may be different than mine, so it makes sense to adapt your passive income streams to suit your desires.
 Just don’t assume that maximizing income is necessarily the best approach for you.
 It’s not an approach I’d be happy with.